pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

 - Here is a bit of what we do to init our ForPortionOfState.
+  - So we're not running the row-by-row update yet, just the node init.
 - We need to evaluate the FROM and TO parameters and turn those into a range.
+  - In general we expect to get constants here.
-  - These are allowed to be functions like `NOW()` or arithmetic like `NOW() + INTERVAL '1 day'`.
+  - They are also allowed to be functions like `NOW()` or arithmetic like `NOW() + INTERVAL '1 day'`.
 - Then as we update each row we can use range functions to see if the old row covered any time that should not be updated.
-  - The SQL:2011 standard says when we update the original row we should force the start/end bounds to the period targeted by FOR PORTION OF . . .
-  - and then implicitly INSERT up to two new rows to preserve the "leftovers" the UPDATE didn't target.
 - The TO & FROM can't change row-by-row, so the Init step is a good place to build our range.
 - We already constructed the expression tree in the analysis phase.
 - Now we evaluate it.